19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 The Alun-alun is a 110m. by 110m. piece of flat grassland that used to be the grounds where the Sultan’s army exercised.
 Today it’s one of the most famous meeting and chill-out spots in Yogyakarta.

-- Eat all the snacks: You won’t be hungry at the alun-alun: there are over 100 street food stands and vendors surrounding the square.
+You won’t be hungry at the alun-alun.
+Over 100 street food stands and vendors surround the square.

 Prawirotaman is a notable street in Jogja, famous for its backpacker’s accommodation options (sometimes called “bule area“, bule meaning foreigner), availability of western food like pizza and burgers (by the way, please don’t eat that, check out my authentic places to eat in Yogyakarta suggestions instead), and not the least – street art.